webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 [http://letmespellitoutforyou.com/samples/svg_path.html interactive path-building utility] allows you to create your own path definitions using all the commands detailed below, and see them reflected in SVG code.
-Choose the command you want, then click within the drawing area to provide each set of
+Choose the command you want, then click within the drawing area to provide each command with a set of coordinates:
-coordinates:

 [[Image:svg_path.png|600px]]